mfrachet/acodingdance/src/posts/the-n-props-syndrome/index.md

 What we did is reducing the amount of logic and complexity of a single and big component (`Placeholder.imageContent`) into smaller chunks.
 Instead of having a big file with a lot of **very specific** computational logic, we extracted code in other files, creating smaller units (`PlaceholderLine` and `PlaceholderMedia`) and **composed** them to create a complex placeholder.

-Apart from answering the questions of the consumer, we also have opened doors for the creation of new components like `PlaceholderTriangle` or anything else, both in the library **but also in user lands**.
-The consumer is not forced to open a pull request or to wait for a specific release to be able to use a new animation or a new component anymore - they can their **specific** ones as part of their codebase.
+Apart from answering the consumer's, we also have opened doors for the creation of new components like `PlaceholderTriangle` or anything else, both in the library **but also in user lands**.
+The consumer is not forced to open a pull request or to wait for a specific release to be able to use a new animation or a new component anymore - they can their **specific ones as part of their codebase**.

-With the previous statement, we can say that the library is **closed to modifications** and **open for extension**: we don't need to modify the "core" codebase nor to create new releases.
-The user is able to do it in user-lands while still benefiting from what the library exposes.
+With the previous statement, we can say that the library is **closed to modifications** and **open for extensions**: we don't need to modify the "core" codebase nor to create new releases to enhance the experience.
+The consumer is able to do it in user-lands while still benefiting from what the library exposes.
 This is about the [Open-Closed Principle](https://en.wikipedia.org/wiki/Open%E2%80%93closed_principle).

-I have feelings that **composition** is one way to align with the Open-Closed principle and that it works both for UI paradigms and for more conventional programming.
+I have feelings that creating **composable components** is one way to align with the Open-Closed principle and that it works both for UI paradigms and for more conventional programming.

 ## Last note on this

-While I'm a strong believer on the smaller the component is, the easier it is to manage, remember that what we code is always a matter of tradeoffs that we can or that we want to do.
-This is not a golden rule and we should challenge APIs every time that we can.
-My main intent with this article is to make people wonder **why** they add props to components.
+While I'm a strong believer on the smaller a component is, the easier it is to manage, **remember that writing code is always a matter of tradeoffs**.
+It's up to you and your team to take decisions on what is the best for you depending on your context.

+This post is not about providing a source of truth.
+It's about challenging the APIs that we write as often as we can.
+My main intent with this article is to make people wonder **why they add another prop to a component** and to create connections to new ideas.

-For example, if you've just started working on a new application, it's probably not the time to think about making "incredibly scalable components".
-Maybe focusing on having representation of the business is what is important.
-If you see and feel pattern emerging, they it's maybe time to re-think and adjust the codebase.ve shared in this post.
+If you've just started working on a new application, I won't advice to deeply think about making "incredibly scalable components".
+Maybe focusing on having a representation of the business is what is important _right now_.
+If you see and feel patterns emerging, they it could be time to re-think and adjust your codebase - but I would suggest to take time, getting confidence about the business and then adjust.

 ---